phase2/particle/README.md

 Twig notes here

+## Javascript

+All javascript should be written in ES6 (ES2015) according to the [AirBnB JavaScript Style Guide](https://github.com/airbnb/javascript).
+Webpack will use Babel to transpile all javascript back to ES5 in emitted bundles.

 ## Atomic Design and Namespaces

 "Namespaces" are simply aliases to paths on a file system.
 The design system within `source/` adheres strongly to [Atomic Design](http://atomicdesign.bradfrost.com/), with `@base` added on.